gezronparcon/VPS/README.md

-# Deb7AutoScriptVPS
+# VPSAutoScript (Debian 7)

-Deb7AutoScriptVPS is made by _Dreyannz_ to minimize the time consumed and user involvement in setting up your VPS
+Deb7 VPSAutoScript is made by PHCarl to minimize the time consumed and user involvement in setting up your VPS

-## Installation Passwords

-* PHCorner
-* Dreyannz
-* LadyClare
-* Deb7AutoScriptVPS

-## Services Included in Deb7AutoScriptVPS
+## Services Included in VPSAutoScript

 * OpenSSH
 * Dropbear